tydaeus/notes/python/python_basics.md

 Use `;` to separate multiple statements on a single line.

-Block statements are delineated with `:` to begin the block, and indentation of successive lines to indicate continuation of the block.
+Block statements are delineated with a block statement keyword followed by `:` to begin the block, and indentation of successive lines to indicate continuation of the block.
 Python is **sensitive to the level of indentation**, so do not use arbitrary formatting.

 Python identifier convention:
 * all-lowercase snake-case for user-defined identifiers, e.g. `my_var`, `is_in_usa()`